-The HOMEBUILDERS® program accepts only families referred by the state, in which one or more children are in imminent danger of being placed in foster, group, or institutional care.
+The HOMEBUILDERS® program only accepts families referred by the state, in which one or more children are in imminent danger of being placed in foster, group, or institutional care.

 HOMEBUILDERS® is also used for families whose children are being returned from out-of-home care.

 Intensive Family Preservation Service and Intensive Family Reunification Service are for families with children from birth to 17 years old, who meet the eligibility criteria described below: